ygda-org/programming-guide/sections/section-1.md

 const constant: int = 10
 ```

 We will be updating the `x_direction` variable when the player presses the left or right arrow keys.
-In godot, you check for key presses with the `Input` singleton.
+In Godot, you check for key presses with the `Input` singleton.
 You can call it like this:
 ```gdscript
 if Input.is_action_pressed("ui_left"): # Returns true if pressing left arrow key
     # Set movement to left